 A small group of HSSP students are chosen to remain involved in HSSP as Resident Advisors (RAs), Peer Advisors (PAs).
-There are additional opportunities for students to continue their involvement in HSSP as Study Group Leaders, as "Dine with a HSSPer" speakers, by developing informal peer-mentoring relationships with new HSSP students, and attending open HSSP programming and guest speakers.
+There are additional opportunities for students to continue their involvement in HSSP as Study Group Leaders by developing informal peer-mentoring relationships with new HSSP students, and attending open HSSP programming and guest speakers.

-Continuing HSSP students are also strongly encouraged to maintain regular contact with HSSP's Pre-Health Advisor as they continue to explore their academic interests, internships, and career opportunities in the health sciences.
+Continuing HSSP students are also strongly encouraged to maintain regular contact with HSSP's Pre-Health Advisor as they continue to explore their academic interests, internships, and career opportunities.

 UM-Ann Arbor offers many opportunities for undergraduates to become involved in research and internships during the summer.
 A few of the many opportunities that HSSP students have participated in include: